rild/TIL/mu/papars/1_2_Vocain_the_.md

 - a speech waveform renderer
  - can be used to different analysis mothods

+## Overview
 - section 2 presents a novel speech model
  - describes the speech signal in a sinal equation as a sum of non-stationary sinusoids and
  - incorporates a coherent noise-modulation model for frication and breathiness
 - section 3 presents a phaselocked pitch-synchronous synthesis mechanism
  - allows explicit phases to be set at glottal closure instants
  - successfully deals with transients
 - section 4 presents a novel phase interpolation techniques
  - referred to as quadratic phase splines
  - very fast and automatically introduces dithering noise at non-stationary parts pf speech
+- section 5 presents a novel super-fast cosine generation procedure
+ - significantly lowers computational complexity
+- section 6 presents objective and subjective results in Copy-Synthesis and SPSS